Support

 Center for Book Arts Membership

-Membership dues—whether $60/year or $1,200—help us keep our studio running, put on programming, and uplift book artists and the book arts all year round.
+Membership dues help us keep our studio running, present programming, and uplift book artists and the book arts all year round.

 For artists, membership offers the additional benefit of connection and network building.
 Members’ Crit Sessions allow in-person sharing of works in progress, and our Artist Member Registry is an exciting roster of artists working in all disciplines that helps promote resource and skill sharing across CBA’s community and helps connect working bookbinders, teachers, printers, conservators, and more with potential clients.
 Simply fill out the Artist Contact Information Form when you join or renew!